Action Research Data Collection Methods

 9. Technology-Based Data Collection: Leveraging Digital Tools

 Advances in technology have enabled new avenues for data collection.
-This could involve using software to collect and analyze data from online surveys, social media, or learning management systems.
-It also includes using apps for data logging, or wearable sensors for monitoring physiological responses.
+Also, this could involve using software to collect and analyze data from online surveys, social media, or learning management systems.
+It also includes using apps for data logging, or wearable sensors for monitoring physiological responses And that's really what it comes down to..

 • Strengths: Efficient data collection and analysis; ability to collect large datasets; real-time data collection possibilities.